Post

 Step 9, Rest

-Rest the cake in the tin for at least 30 minutes before slicing.
-An hour is better.
+Rest the cake in the tin for at least 30 minutes before slicing, an hour is better.
+Leave it uncovered on a wire rack with airflow underneath.
+Do not cover with foil while resting, you will trap steam and the top will go wet and sticky.
 The gooey middle needs time to settle.
 Cut too early and the centre runs out and the cake collapses.

 Step 10, Dust and serve